KiDi

-Early life

-KiDi was born Dennis Nana Dwamena on 18 August 1993 in Accra, Ghana to Gerald and Beatrice Thompson.
-He has two younger brothers, Phillip and Elliot.
-He received his primary school education at St. Anthony's School in Accra and proceeded to Accra Academy for his high school education.
-He went on to the University of Ghana Legon, where he graduated in 2016 with a degree in Economics and Information Studies.
+Dennis Nana Dwamena (born 18 August 1993), known by his stage name KiDi (which translates to "rhythm"), is a Ghanaian singer-songwriter.
+He is known for his contributions to the genres of afrobeats and high-life.

 Music career

 Early beginnings and breakthrough

-While studying Economics and Information Studies at the University of Ghana, KiDi's love for music led him to perform on Moonlight Café – a music production that supports upcoming artistes and gives them a platforms to display their talents on University Campuses in Ghana.
+While studying Economics and Information Studies at the University of Ghana, KiDi's love for music led him to perform on Moonlight Café – a music production that supports upcoming artists and gives them a platform to display their talents on University Campuses in Ghana.
 He also recorded covers of popular songs.

 In 2015, KiDi took a leap of faith by joining the MTN Hitmaker competition.
 He went on to win the competition and was later signed to Lynx Entertainment.
 KiDi shot to prominence in 2017 when he released "Say You Love Me" a song he not only composed but also arranged and produced.
-KiDi established himself as one of the fastest rising stars in Ghana when he released yet another chart-topper titled "Odo" in July 2017, the remix with Nigerian artist Davido and Mayorkun in December 2017, and Adiepena in April 2018.
+KiDi established himself as one of the fastest-rising stars in Ghana when he released yet another chart-topper titled "Odo" in July 2017, the remix with Nigerian artist Davido and Mayorkun in December 2017, and Adiepena in April 2018.